martinreus/martinreus.github.io/_posts/2020-02-01-angular-ssr-translations.md

   [...]
 ```

-This still won't do the trick, since now when we try to access the website using SSR, we would have 2 distinct providers for `LocaleConfig`, because AppModule also already defines a provider for `LocaleConfig` - look at `AppServerModule`: it references `AppModule`.
+This still won't do the trick.
+When we try to access the website using SSR, we will now have 2 distinct providers for `LocaleConfig` since `AppModule` also already defines a provider for `LocaleConfig` - look at `AppServerModule`: it references `AppModule`.

 So the last step is to separate client and server modules so that each declares a single locale factory.
-To do so, create a `app.client.module.ts` inside `src/app/` with the following content:
+To do so, create an `app.client.module.ts` under `src/app` with the following content:

 ```typescript
 import { NgModule } from "@angular/core";